joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/linked-lists/README.md

 - Grocery list
 - Language dictionary
 - Ledger (table of expenditures)
-- Map (geo-spacial )
+- Map (geo-spacial)

 Would it make sense to store all of these in the same way?

 In JavaScript, we have worked with two data structures: arrays and objects.

-Both serve different functions and have allowed us to build quite complex applications.
+Both serve different purposes and have allowed us to build quite complex applications.

 We're going to learn about a few other data structures that can be very useful in some circumstances that we have likely not seen yet.